billy1arm/Test/Readme3.md

  **MangosZero - Vanilla World of Warcraft Database**
 ===

-This is the database to support the Mangoszero server.
+This is the database to support the MangosZero server.

 It aims to be 100% compatible with the 3 final versions of Vanilla [World of Warcraft][2], namely [patch 1.12.1][4], [patch 1.12.2][5] & [patch 1.12.3][6].